 - six appendixes with additional information which may be useful or interesting including a glossary, a list of names previously used, guides to the pronunciation and meaning of scientific names, and an extensive reference list.

 See in the drop down menu below the tables of species and if you click on the names you will go to short descriptions and photos of each.

-See our bookshop to purchase this useful text.
+See our shop to purchase this useful text.

 In 2019 a sequel will be published, bringing the list to 200 species.